Grown-ish Tackles Tricky Conversation Around Cultural Appropriation

 Jeni Rice-Genzuk Henry: "We always try to explore current- and hot button topics for people.
 The conversation of whether Vivek, as a character, was committing cultural appropriation was interesting because, in that discussion, there were some people who felt he was guilty of it.
 I, in particular, felt very strongly that [he wasn't.]
 We went into a deeper conversation about the ways that popular culture in general has become synonymous with Black culture.
 Some things longer feel off-limits because it's something that has become popular: the music, the style of clothing, all of that.
 We wanted to get into what triggered people, what made people uncomfortable with Vivek in general."

 Aaron says at one point that Vivek "can't" appropriate Black culture because he himself is a minority, of Asian-American descent.
-Why did you choose to put Vivek at the center of this conversation?
+Why did you choose to put Vivek at the centre of this conversation?

 "[We thought] it was so interesting that it wasn't talking about a white person who was guilty of cultural appropriation.
 The conversation became more complicated and nuanced because then you have to introduce the idea that Vivek is also a minority, so what does that mean for cultural appropriation?
 Does that give him the green light to behave in the way he does?
 I think Nicki Minaj did like a layout where she dressed up like a geisha for her last album, and people were upset about that.
 She didn't get her a pass because obviously she hasn't walked in the footsteps of [Japanese] culture.